sleeplesseditor/ReactSQLite/README.md

 # ReactSQLite

 This is a simple React application designed to display data from a local SQLite database file.
+The app has been built with React, Redux, Express, and SQLite3.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-To get the app up and running, follow these instructions:
+The app is currently WIP – the back-end has yet to be finished and other SQLite approaches are being considered.
+To get the current app up and running, follow these instructions:

 1) cd ReactSQLite
 2) npm install